Diarrheal diseases and cholera in humanitarian crises: WASH, oral rehydration and vaccines

 Most infectious diarrhea is transmitted through contact with feces and contaminated elements such as dirty hands, flies, crops, food, or water.
 The pathogens expelled in the feces of an infected person are eventually ingested by another person, who becomes infected and continues the transmission.
 Even when the number of microorganisms is low, their multiplication upon reaching raw or poorly cooked food can be very rapid.

-Faecal-oral transmission is heightened when sanitation conditions are poor, access to sufficient water is lacking or it is unsafe for consumption, and hygiene is inadequate (UNHCR, 2026)United Nations High Commissioner for Refugees.
-(2026).
-Emergency handbook: WASH in emergencies. https://emergency.unhcr.org/emergency-assistance/water-sanitation-and-hygiene/wash-emergencies.
+Faecal-oral transmission is heightened when sanitation conditions are poor, access to sufficient water is lacking or it is unsafe for consumption, and hygiene is inadequate (UNHCR, 2026).
 All these factors worsen in humanitarian emergencies, but this should not lead to the assumption that there is an increased risk of any diarrhoeal infection in these contexts.
-For a particular type of infection to occur (such as cholera), the causative pathogen must be endemic or at least have been imported from another endemic area, which does not always happen (GTFCC, 2024a)Global Task Force on Cholera Control.
-(2024).
-Cholera outbreak response field manual (Partial update). https://www.gtfcc.org/wp-content/uploads/2020/05/gtfcc-cholera-outbreak-response-field-manual-2024.pdf.
+For a particular type of infection to occur (such as cholera), the causative pathogen must be endemic or at least have been imported from another endemic area, which does not always happen (GTFCC, 2024a).

 Diarrheal diseases can have very serious consequences

 The main complication of diarrhoea is the loss of fluids and electrolytes, which can result in dehydration.
-This dehydration can be fatal, particularly in young children (WHO, 2024)World Health Organization.
-(2024).
-Guideline on management of pneumonia and diarrhoea in children up to 10 years of age.
-World Health Organization. https://www.who.int/publications/i/item/9789240103412.
+This dehydration can be fatal, particularly in young children (WHO, 2024).

-Diarrhea also leads to a deficit in nutrient absorption.
-Therefore, it can be both a cause and a consequence of malnutrition.
-A malnourished child is at greater risk of falling ill with diarrhea, which in turn worsens their nutritional status.
-In some middle- and low-income countries or those affected by humanitarian crises, children under 5 years old may experience multiple episodes of diarrhea throughout the year.
-This can also lead to chronic malnutrition and delays in growth and child development.
+Diarrhoea also causes a deficit in nutrient absorption.
+It can therefore be both a cause and a consequence of malnutrition.
+A malnourished child faces a higher risk of falling ill with diarrhoea, which in turn worsens their nutritional status.
+In some low- and middle-income countries or those affected by humanitarian crises, children under 5 may suffer many episodes of diarrhoea throughout the year.
+This can also result in chronic malnutrition and delays in growth and child development.

 Sometimes certain pathogens cause inflammation of the colon, resulting in the presence of mucus and blood in the stools.
 This diarrhea, known as dysentery, can lead to severe cases that require antibiotic treatment.
 In some cases, certain diarrheal diseases can even result in sepsis.